Sopiro/Muli3/README.md

 ## Features

-Same architecture, collision detection, and solver as [Muli](https://github.com/Sopiro/Muli), with only the dynamics expanded to 3D.
+Same API and architecture as [Muli](https://github.com/Sopiro/Muli), with the dynamics expanded to 3D and multi-threading support.

 ### Collision
   - Shapes: sphere, capsule, box and convex polyhedron